Drone regulations in Sri Lanka

 Pay attention to signs marking “No Drone Zones.”
 They are often strictly enforced.
 Our readers have shared some of their experiences in the comments.

-Note: When we were in Sri Lanka, there were no such provisions or no one knew something about them.
-So we did not have to go through this bureaucratic hurdle.
+Note: When we were in Sri Lanka for the first time, these regulations did not yet exist.
+Therefore, we did not have to go through this bureaucratic hurdle.

 Dir hat der Artikel gefallen?
 Dann teile ihn doch mit deinen Freunden!